 The Starter plan doesn’t include things like the Enhanced Comodo SSL Certificate (though you still get Let’s Encrypt SSL) and the bandwidth and storage are strictly limited.
 If you choose the Starter plan, you may soon find that you need to upgrade to the Medium plan unless your website is small and you’re not expecting a lot of traffic!

-A positive thing about CanSpace is that it doesn’t, unlike some hosts, sneakily add additional products at checkout.
-There are add-ons available, such as nightly malware scans, but these are not pre-selected.
+One positive aspect about CanSpace is that it doesn’t, unlike some hosts, secretly include additional products during checkout.
+They do offer add-ons like nightly malware scans, but these are not automatically selected for you.

 There are limited payment options with CanSpace.
 You can pay via Visa and Mastercard, as well as Interac e-Transfer.
 PayPal and other credit cards (such as American Express) are not accepted unless in exceptional circumstances and by prior arrangement.